-- Cost includes lunch and snacks provided each day of the training.
+Registration: $1,300 (Student discounts available).
+Cost includes lunch and snacks provided each day of the training.

 - Pima Community College will offer 3 credits (1.5 class + 1.5 lab) if desired for an additional fee of $135.
 Please contact us to learn more.

 - WMG provides a limited number of needs-based scholarships up to $300 to defray costs.
-Students are also encouraged to apply for grants, such as workforce development or green job training funds offered through employers or city, county, or state governments.
+Participants are also encouraged to apply for grants, such as workforce development or green job training funds offered through employers or city, county, or state governments.